Skip to main content

 Speaking of meals, I was supposed to come only for a few drinks.
 However, despite having already eaten, it was impossible to resist the classic Spanish dishes on the Bistro Madrid Menu.
 Since we were already having some sangria, we clearly needed some cheese and cold cuts to nibble on.

-We were served with their SPANISH COLD CUTS and CHEESE PLATTER (100g/Php395) which featured slices of jamon serrano, chorizo pamplona, salchichon de vic, manchego cheese, mohon, arzua ullua.
+We were served with their SPANISH COLD CUTS and CHEESE PLATTER (100g/Php395) which featured slices of jamon serrano, chorizo pamplona, salchichon de vic, manchego cheese, mohon and arzua ullua.
 The star of this platter for me was the freshly cut jamon serrano.
-It just tasted so much better than the pre-sliced packages that can be bought in supermarkets.
+It just tasted so much better than the pre-sliced packages that can be bought in delis and supermarkets.

 Spanish Coldcuts and Cheese Platter

 Soon after, we were served with some appetizers.
-First up were some CHOPI-FRITOS (Php310), a Spanish variation of calamares.
-Instead of the more familiar squid rings in local calamares (which they also have in Spain), this dish uses baby squid.
+First up were some CHOPI-FRITOS (Php310), a typical Spanish dish made of battered and deep-fried baby squid.
 These were crispy and lightly coated.
 The seasoning was just right and the baby squid were still soft and tender.

 Chopi-Fritos

-CROQUETAS DE JAMON SERRANO, POLLO Y SETAS SILVESTRES, 4 pcs (Php295): Croquetas are my go-to appetizer in any Spanish tapas place.
-The version in Bistro Madrid was perfectly crispy on the outside and soft and creamy on the inside.
+CROQUETAS DE JAMON SERRANO, POLLO Y SETAS SILVESTRES, 4 pcs (Php295): Croquetas are my go-to appetizer in any Spanish restaurant.
+The ones in Bistro Madrid were perfectly crispy on the outside and soft and creamy on the inside.

 Croquetas de Jamon Serrano, Pollo y Setas Silvestres